Cambio-Project/transient-behavior-verifier/README.md

 ## How to run the tool in a docker container:

-1. Navigate to the src folder
-2. Build the docker image:
+1. Build the docker image:

 ```
 docker build . -t transient-behavior-verifier
 ```

-3. Run the container:
+2. Run the container:

 ```
 docker run -p 5000:5000 transient-behavior-verifier
 ```

-4. You should now be able to access the web UI via ```localhost:5000```
+3. You should now be able to access the web UI via ```localhost:5000```

 ## How to run the correctness evaluation: